open-amt-cloud-toolkit/docs/docs/General/manageDevice.md

     [![mps](../assets/images/MPS_ConnectedDevice.png)](../assets/images/MPS_ConnectedDevice.png)

     !!! troubleshooting
         If the activated device is not listed or if it is listed as unconnected, try restarting the AMT device.
-After succesfully restarting the device, refresh the Sample Web UI to see if the *Status* changes to *connected*.
+After successfully restarting the device, refresh the Sample Web UI to see if the *Status* changes to *connected*.

 3. Click on your connected device.